IF YOU’RE CONTEMPLATING A TWEAKMENT,

 There is a dire lack of proper regulations around tweakments in the UK, which means that it is up to you, the patient, to make sure that the practitioner you are planning to visit is good at doing the job you want them to do, and doing it safely.

-I stress this because many people somehow think that because cosmetic procedures are, or certainly ought to be, ‘medical’, that they will be subject to the sort of laws that govern other medical practice in this country.
+I stress this because many people somehow think that, because cosmetic procedures are (or certainly ought to be) ‘medical’, they will be subject to the sort of laws that govern other medical practice in this country.

 But they’re not.

-Botox is a prescription-only drug, so has to be supplied by a medical professional who is qualified to prescribe — a doctor, a surgeon, a dentist, or a nurse-prescriber (a qualified nurse who has taken a further course to become a non-medical prescriber).
+This is a prescription-only drug, so has to be supplied by a medical professional who is qualified to prescribe — a doctor, a surgeon, a dentist, or a nurse-prescriber (a qualified nurse who has taken a further course to become a non-medical prescriber) or a pharmacist-prescriber.
 The injections can legally be given by someone working under the supervision of that qualified professional, though the prescriber is the one who takes responsibility for the treatment.

-FACIAL FILLERS are classed as medical devices, but they do not need a prescription.
+These are classed as medical devices, but they do not need a prescription.
 That means anyone can buy them and inject them.
 Yes, anyone.
 You or I could do it… There are no restrictions on who can take a training course in dermal fillers, and some of these courses are only a day or two long.
-There are no requirements to show competence in injecting fillers before a practitioner sets up in business.)
+There are no requirements to show competence in injecting fillers before a practitioner sets up in business.

 Also, not all fillers have been thoroughly tested for safety and effectiveness.
 In the USA, facial fillers are classed as ‘cosmetic devices’ and are regulated by the Food and Drug Administration (FDA).
 Only the specific fillers that get through the lengthy FDA approval procedure can be used, and then only by medical doctors.

-LASERS, ULTRASOUND MACHINES, RADIOFREQUENCY AND ‘PLASMA’ GENERATING DEVICES: it’s much the same as with fillers.
+It’s much the same as with fillers.
 Anyone can use them and offer treatment with them.
 Laser clinics no longer need to be regulated by the Care Quality Commission (CQC) the government’s health regulator for England.
 Laser clinics used to need CQC regulation, but the regs were changed in 2010 and now only cover premises offering surgical procedures where instruments are inserted into the body.
-So premises that offer treatments involving a scalpel, or a liposuction cannula, need to be regulated, but anywhere that does cosmetic injections and laser treatments do not.)
+So premises that offer treatments involving a scalpel, or a liposuction cannula, need to be regulated, but anywhere that does cosmetic injections and laser treatments do not.

 All this means it is vital to find a good, experienced practitioner.